Ever had a blizzard or snowstorm cause power outages or emergency conditions? How do you prepare and survive?

 - Keep an eye on the fire extinguishers.
 Midway through the storm, I thought to check the three we keep on hand; two all-purpose ones for the wood-stove areas, a smaller one for kitchen fires perched on the shelf alongside the herbs and spices over the gas stove.
 All had expired!
 We tend our stoves with care, keep combustibles far from both the stoves, and store the ashes in a covered metal trash barrel on a cement floor, but an accident, a moment of carelessness, or an electrical problem could cause a blaze.

 - Keep fresh batteries in the smoke detectors.
 I suddenly remembered we hadn’t changed the backup batteries in our hard-wired smoke detector system since it was installed three years ago.
 Guess what?
 We were out of the 9-volt batteries the system required.

-It’s Monday morning.
-Bright, sunny, and so warm that half the snow has already melted.
-I’m headed off to buy three new fire extinguishers, a cell phone, and a package of 9-volt batteries for the smoke alarms.
+After we recovered from the storm, I headed off to buy three new fire extinguishers, a cell phone, and a package of 9-volt batteries for the smoke alarms.

 Do you have any tips for surviving blizzards?
 Let us know below!

 And check out our tips for getting through power outages.